ckpantelides/mars-robot/README.md

 #### Challenge - model a mars robot that can move across Mars' terrain

 * Built with node modules and Express.
 The CLI is built uses [inquirer](https://www.npmjs.com/package/inquirer)
-* Mars is a 2D grid
+* Mars is a 2D grid, which we define the size of
-* The robot module contains the robot class.
-We give the robot a starting position on Mars, as well as starting direction (e.g. N = North)
+* The robot has a starting position on Mars, as well as starting direction (e.g. N = North)
-* It accepts a string of directions - F to move forward one space, L to turn left 90&#x0970, R to turn right 90&#x0970
+* The robot accepts a string of directions - F to move forward one space, L to turn left 90 &#x0970, R to turn right 90 &#x0970
 * The directions string is interpreted by the move.js module

 > npm install